microsoft/PSRule/docs/concepts/PSRule/en-US/about_PSRule_Variables.md

 Within a rule definition, PSRule exposes a number of automatic variables that can be read to assist with rule execution.
 Overwriting these variables or variable properties is not supported.

+These variables are only available while `Invoke-PSRule` is executing.

 The following variables are available for use:

 - [$Rule](#rule)